Earn your admission to join us in Switzerland

 throughout the year.

-See below for specific admissions time lines by term.
+Master-level courses are 8-weeks in duration, so courses and topics change often.
+This allows first-time master students to enroll at several points throughout the year.
 If you are unsure about your start date, please feel free to reach admissions to discuss the options!

 COVID-19 Update: Whenever necessary due to the coronavirus restrictions, whether for student visa processing, temporary travel restrictions, family health or individual quarantine required upon arrivals to Switzerland from specific countries, Webster is providing added flexibility, as follows: